About FDD’s National Security Fellows Trip to Israel

-The Foundation for Defense of Democracies (FDD), a Washington, D.C.-based think tank, is no longer accepting applications for its U.S. National Security Trip to Israel, taking place June 15-22, 2017.
+The Foundation for Defense of Democracies (FDD), a Washington, D.C.-based think tank, will be hosting the National Security Fellows trip to Israel from October 11-20, 2017.

 The selected participants will be accompanied by FDD experts throughout the trip.
 Upon completion of the program, participants become members of FDD’s National Security Network, an alumni community comprised of over 200 mid-career national security practitioners.
 Throughout the year, alumni are provided with opportunities for professional development, networking, and mentorship to advance their careers in national security.

 Participants must be U.S. citizens between the ages of 30-40

 Participants must be pursuing careers in counterterrorism, national security, or foreign policy

 Participants must be based in the greater-Washington D.C. area